weather-balloon/hub-sensor-xbee-temp/README.md

-# hub-sensor-xbee-temp
+# XBee-based temperature sensor

-Collects weather observations from an XBee device - in this case, hosted on an Arduino.
+Collects temperature/humidity observations via an XBee device - in this case, hosted on an Arduino.

 ## Preparing the Arduino